 “Then after fourteen years I went up again to Jerusalem with Barnabas, and also took Titus with me“

-The word “then” is a sequential word meaning thereupon, thereafter, then.
+The word “then” is a sequential word meaning thereupon, thereafter.
 In chapter one, Paul defends his apostolic authority by recounting a sequence of events showing that he stands independently from other apostles.

 In chapter two, he turns to another historical situation called the Jerusalem Council (Acts 15).
 In this chapter, he changes his focus from the source of his gospel to its content.
 He shows the unity existing between himself and the other apostles concerning the doctrines of salvation and sanctification by grace.